Wednesday, 4 March 2026

 This bill, as I mentioned throughout the contribution, has had a chequered history.
 To the government’s credit, we have reached a bill today that the coalition will not oppose, because matters in the bill which were of significant concern to the coalition have been removed.
 I note that, and I noted the collaboration that has occurred, as it should have, because every Victorian wants to see a robust system that was formed through collaboration with all members of the Parliament.
 I hope that collaboration on electoral matters can continue.
 The coalition will not be opposing this bill.

 Dylan WIGHT (Tarneit) (15:15): It gives me great pleasure to rise this afternoon to speak on the Electoral Amendment Bill 2025.
 It is always a great pleasure to follow the ramblings of the member for Brighton.
 I will give him immense credit for getting the full half hour in.
 I do not know how he does it with a straight face.
 I cannot call the member for Brighton a liar, because that would be unparliamentary, so I will not.
 He just really struggles with the truth sometimes and very rarely tells the truth.
 But we do agree on a couple of things.
 We absolutely and obviously agree on the importance of the independence of the Victorian Electoral Commission.
 I think we all agree with that.
 It is, and I have said it before in this place, a fundamental pillar of our democracy, the most important part of our democracy.
 Making sure that the VEC is beyond reproach, is independent and has all the tools that it needs to be able to run free and fair elections in our state is exactly what these amendments do.
-They assist the VEC in running free and fair elections, and it is a timely bill obviously given an election is coming up on 28 November this year.
+They assist the VEC in running free and fair elections, and it is a timely bill, obviously, given an election is coming up on 28 November this year.

 The member for Brighton mentioned, rightly, that house amendments were circulated at the beginning of this debate by I believe the Minister for Transport Infrastructure.
 Those are obviously important.
 There is a case pending in the High Court.
 The bill originally included amendments to the political finance scheme, which is in part 12 of the act, dealing with nominated entities.
 But as I said, there is a case pending in the High Court.
 The High Court chose to hear that case.
 There will be a ruling given in coming months, so it would be inappropriate for us to include content within this piece of legislation that will be deliberated upon by the High Court.
 Those amendments have been circulated and according to the member for Brighton they have been accepted.

-This bill is in response to and acquits several recommendations across a number of reports by the Parliament’s Electoral Matters Committee and also recommendations from the Victorian Electoral Commission and the electoral review expert panel.
+This bill is in response to and acquits several recommendations across a number of reports by the Parliament’s Electoral Matters Committee and also recommendations by the Victorian Electoral Commission and the electoral review expert panel.
 It makes what may seem like small changes, but they are changes that have been recommended for some time all the same.
 These are the first amendments to the Electoral Act 2002 since 2018.

 Elections, in how they are delivered and how they operate, are changing.
 They are changing with every single election that we have, so we need to make sure that the Electoral Act stays relevant and gives the VEC the authority, the flexibility and all the tools that they need to be able to run elections efficiently, because it is becoming more and more difficult.
 We know that.
 I think elections are becoming tenser.
 I could go further than that, but they are certainly becoming tenser and harder.
 There are obviously complexities with staffing and resourcing at the electoral commission, so we need to make sure that when the VEC makes strong recommendations that the Electoral Matters Committee accepts we can be in a position to make the amendments that we need to to give the VEC, as I said, the tools to deliver elections in the best way possible.

-They go to the VEC’s ability to recover outstanding debt from former registered political parties, they enable the VEC to exclude GST from claimable expenditure for funding under the Electoral Act and they increase protections for personal information of silent electors, which I think is incredibly important given some of the reasons why people are silent electors.
+The bill contains four reforms to address operational issues within the political finance scheme.
+They go to the VEC’s ability to recover outstanding debt from former registered political parties, they enable the VEC to exclude GST from claimable expenditure for funding under the Electoral Act and they increase protections for the personal information of silent electors, which I think is incredibly important given some of the reasons why people are silent electors.
 If we think of people that may have experienced family violence or people that could be in witness protection programs – all sorts of different reasons – that is obviously something that is incredibly important, and making sure that the VEC has the capacity to do that is really important for obvious reasons.
 They also clarify that nothing in the act is intended to disturb the common-law rule that an unincorporated political party’s internal conduct is not justiciable.

 It also makes several amendments to update electoral timings and processes.
 We have heard from the VEC that the timing of elections or certain things that have to happen within elections can make it incredibly difficult for the VEC in terms of having the time to turn this stuff around and to stand up an election prior to pre-poll specifically and for election day.
 So we have brought forward the deadline for applications for registering a political party to 180 days.
 Before this amendment it was at 120 days.
 I think we can all probably agree that about four months out from an election, registering a political party is pretty late and there is a fair bit of work that has to go around that, so bringing that forward to 180 days I think is just a logical step to take.
 That would mean – I do not know the exact days – if you want to register a political party prior to this election I think you would have about a couple of months left.
-I think we are at 200-and-something days –
+I think we are at 200 and something days –

 A member interjected.